Benefits for a low income or when you cannot work

 Statutory Sick Pay (SSP) is a benefit for employed people who become sick and who can't work.
 Your employer pays it for up to 28 weeks.

 Statutory Sick Pay is not means tested.
 To qualify, you must be employed and earning an average of at least £123 per week.
-You have to be unable to work for any 4 or more days in a row, including weekends and bank holidays.
+You have to be ill for more than 3 days in a row, including weekends and bank holidays.
 Agency workers can also claim SSP.

 You will only be paid SSP for days that you are contracted to work.
 For example, you will not be paid for weekends if you work Monday to Friday.